All Episodes

 Well, ExxonMobil is an interesting case.

-Remotely in the same s I don't know what that is, by the way.
+ExxonMobil is the largest oil company in the world that is remotely in the same I don't know what that is, by the way.

-Uh ExxonMobil is a very very small company compared to the power players, say from the Iranian oil company or the Saudi Arabian oil company or Mexican oil company.
+I'm in a hotel, so I don't know how they're ExxonMobil is a very small company compared to the power players, say, from the Iranian oil company or the Saudi Arabian oil company or Mexican oil companies.

-State owned oil companies.
+State-owned oil companies.

 Right, state-owned oil companies.

-It might dispose of between 2% and 3% of the world's oil each day, which is to me a staggering amount, but it's not huge in the context of the market.
+It might dispose of between 2% and 3% of the world's oil each day, which is, to me, a staggering amount, but it's not huge in the context of the market.

-This is a company that has uh about maybe uh roughly a hundred thousand plus employees, and of those, the great majority are just uh workers working in the oil fields or people working in offices processing payroll or per people serving meals in the cafeteria.
+And of those, the great majority are just workers working in the oil fields or people working in offices processing payroll or people serving meals in the cafeteria.

 There are only a very few of them who are highly paid.